itucsdb1804/itucsdb1804/docs/source/developer/index.rst

    :language: python
    :linenos:
    :lineno-start: 50
-   :caption: baseClass getTableGeneric
+   :caption: baseClass get_table
-   :name: Base Class getTableGeneric
+   :name: Base Class get_table
    :lines: 50-67

-``getTableGeneric`` function is to take more than one results from a table.
+``get_table`` function is to take more than one results from a table.
 ``select_columns`` arguments shows the columns that will be returned and ``where_columns`` and ``where_values`` arguments are to filter the results according to given arguments.
 This function works as generic for all